Join us as we embark on an inspiring journey through this coastal...

 Your outdoor space can also contribute to pest problems.
 Overgrown vegetation can provide shelter for pests and can also serve as a bridge to your home.
 Trim trees and shrubs away from your house, keep your lawn mowed, and remove any dead vegetation.
 Avoid piling wood near your home, as it can attract termites.

 Pests are often drawn to homes in search of food.
 By storing your food safely, you can discourage their visits.
-Keep your pantry items in sealed containers, clean your kitchen appliances regularly to remove food debris, and don't leave pet food out overnight.
+Keep your pantry items in sealed containers, clean your kitchen appliances regularly to remove food debris, and don’t leave pet food out overnight.
+As for citrus juicers and blenders, make sure to clean them up immediately after use.

 At this juncture, it's essential to consider professional help when necessary.
 Implementing the above strategies can significantly reduce the risk of a pest infestation, but there are situations where you might need expert assistance.
 Here's where pest control services come into play.